HN1997/Web-Server-Nodejs/README.md

  * "ECE Chat App" has for main goal to propose a channel oriented chat experience to their user.
  *  The User may connect using a Oauth2 secured connection with his github account
  *  He may then access the main feature of the app
- *  Create and delete channels, write messages to his friends, edit his profile.
+ *  Create and delete channels, write messages to his friends, invite them into his channels, edit his profile.

- We hope to provide the user the possibility to have private channels in which he could invite his friends

 ## Usage